KerbalMissile/Kerbal-Civilization-Project/README.md

 - Python Script (Downloads certain tiles or whole areas so you can see them in-game, quickly)
 - Easter eggs on other planets
 - LOD  to improve performance
-- Realscale & Quarterscale support (Quarter is un-tested, should work though)
+- Realscale & Quarterscale support
+- Collisions

 **Future Features:**
 - Bridges